dnaeon/cl-migratum/README.md

 ### Multiple Statements

-If you need to run multiple statements when using the `dbi` driver you can separate each statement in the migration using the `--;;` separator.
+If you need to run multiple statements when using the `dbi` or `rdbms-postgresql` driver you can separate each statement in the migration using the `--;;` separator.

 The following example migration would create two tables as part of a single transaction.